 Each Interim will have an area of specialism and organisations turn to them to solve urgent problems.
 Whether it be to plug a skills gap, lead a change and transformation or implement a successful re-organisation and relocation.
-The latter I will explore in this Q&A with highly experienced and dedicated Interim Expert, Mark White.
+The latter we will explore in this Q&A with highly experienced and dedicated Interim Expert, Mark White.

 1. Why do organisations relocate their manufacturing facilities?